- Mar 05, 2019

 FAQ: Who are SAM stakeholders – and why does it matter?

 Stakeholders are key influencers or decision-makers that work outside the ITAM department.
 Identify your stakeholders early in the process and build relationships with these key players.
 This alignment—to have everyone on board, is critical for project success and organizational change.
 Software Asset Management stakeholders include leaders from Procurement, various IT departments, Finance, and C-Level Executives.

-It’s important to set up initial program achievement factors (KPI’s) that measure and recognize the results of your SAM program.
+It’s important to set up initial program achievement factors (KPI’s) that measure and recognize the results of your software license management program.
 This helps prepare you to sell your SAM successes to stakeholders and your larger organization.
-Break your SAM project into smaller, manageable chunks that define attainable program milestones; consider balancing both proactive and reactive goals.
+Break your software license management project into smaller, manageable chunks that define attainable program milestones; consider balancing both proactive and reactive goals.
 Make sure that you create a plan to communicate your wins regularly to stakeholders.

 FAQ: How can you ensure clean data?

-Clean data is the foundation for successful SAM.
+Clean data is the foundation for successful software license management.
 The quality of your software license data means the difference between saving and spending.
 If your data isn’t accurate, then the license optimization results won’t be either.
 Normalization is a step-by-step process that systematically cleans and identifies the data, from filtering out what’s unneeded to standardizing the information that is kept.
-Certain Software Asset Management tools feature a built-in normalization process that automatically performs all of this manual work for you.
+Certain software license management tools feature a built-in normalization process that automatically performs all of this manual work for you.

 Want to make better licensing decisions that lower your company's software costs by 30%?
 This SAM Program Guide gets you started.